 What is a plant?
-Several basic questions are relevant in reviewing crop farming or crop agriculture as a science and practice.
+Several basic questions are relevant in reviewing crop farming or plant agriculture as a science and practice.
 These include what is: agriculture, crop, weed, agronomy and horticulture, as well as the various factors and processes involved in plant growth and development.
 But equally necessary is to have a wide understanding of plants and their characteristics.
 This is so because crop production generally means plant production.

 A plant is a multicellular, autotrophic living organism capable of photosynthesis, primarily adapted to living on land, and belongs to the kingdom Plantae.
 Planta or plantae is also the Latin word for plant, sprout, shoot, slip, young plant, seedling, sole and foot (Kidd 1957; Traupman 1995).
+This is one short answer to the question What is a plant?
+However, this will require a long elaboration.
+And this is not even an exacting answer because there are plenty more about what is a plant and what are those which are not plants.

 Although there are aquatic plants, the main adaptation of plants is for living on land.
 In other words, they are primarily terrestrial dwellers.
 Living in water is only a secondary adaptation (Mader 1993).